Q: Do I have to be tenured to receive a grant?

 Q: What kinds of technology are supported in the grants?

 A: We have funded everything from rock slides to sound systems.
-If you need software, be sure to check if the school already owns a license and mention that in your grant application.
+If you need software, be sure to check if your department or GVSU already owns a license and mention that in your grant application.